Torbjørn Karl Svendsen

 Background and activities

-Torbjørn Svendsen (1955) is a Professor at the Department of Electronics and Telecommunications.
+Torbjørn Svendsen (1955) is a Professor at the Department of Electronic Systems.
 Professor Svendsen holds a MScEE, and a PhD both from the NTNU.

 Fields of interest and present research activities